 Create a new operating point specification object.
-In the Analysis Workflow section, go to step 2 and click the Launch link to start the Model Linearizer.
+In the Analysis Workflow section, go to step 2 and click Launch to start the Model Linearizer.

 To save your

-base workspace, click the Export button in the
+opCond.OperatingSpecobject to the base workspace, click Export in the dialog window.

 To trim, linearize, and compute the longitudinal and lateral-directional handling qualities for the airframe model, click the links in workflow steps 3, 4, 5, and 6.